 top of page

-As humans, we all experience a wide variety of emotions, including happiness, anger, sadness, and frustration.
-These feelings are natural and a normal part of not being a robot.
+As humans, we all experience a wide variety of emotions, such as happiness, anger, sadness, frustration, and more.
+These feelings are natural and a normal part of the neurodiverse human experience

-Recognizing how emotional dysregulation may show up could help you to seek support, including from a neurodiversity-affirming therapist or coach
+Recognizing how emotional dysregulation may show up can help you to seek support, such as from a neurodiversity-affirming therapist or ADHD coach

-Let’s delve into what emotional dysregulation entails, its causes, how it affects daily life, and some practical strategies for managing it effectively.
+Let’s explore what emotional dysregulation is, its neurobiological and psychological causes, how it impacts daily life, and practical coping strategies for neurodivergent individuals.

 What Is Emotional Dysregulation?

-While emotional dysregulation may be more common in childhood, emotional dysregulation can also occur in adulthood.
+While emotional dysregulation may be more common in childhood, it can also persist into adulthood, especially among neurodivergent individuals.

-Imagine your emotions as a volume dial.
-You can increase or decrease the volume on the remote when you need to.
+Think of emotions as a volume dial.
+You can turn it up or down based on the context.

 Signs of Emotional Dysregulation